yugabyte/yugabyte-db/docs/content/v2024.2/explore/colocation.md

 ### Alter tablespaces for colocated relations

 Colocated relations (the strategy of storing related data together to optimize performance and query efficiency) cannot be moved independently from one tablespace to another; instead, you can either move all colocated relations or none.
+The tablespace to which the colocated relations are being moved must not contain any other colocated relations prior to the move.

 To move all relations from one tablespace to another, use the following syntax: